thuijskens/thuijskens.github.io/_drafts/2016-08-14-causal-modelling.md

 ### Observational studies

 In reality, we mostly deal with data that does not come from a carefully set up randomized experiment.
 We deal with observational studies, where treatment assignment is typically not random, and influenced by external factors.
-In case of the promotion example, we have no influence in who does or does not participate in the promotion and participation is typically driven by external factors, like how much money people have to spend on their groceries shopping.
+In case of the promotion example, we have no influence in who does or does not participate in the promotion and participation is typically driven by external factors, like how much money people can spend on their groceries shopping.

 How do we still come up with unbiased estimates of the ATE and ATT?
 One popular approach to this problem is to use matching methods.